f0nzie/rODE/README.md

 This is not your typical black-box ODE solver.
 You really have to develop your ODE algorithm using any of the ODE solvers available.
 The objective is learning while doing.

 `rODE` has been inspired on the extraordinary physics library for computer simulations **OpenSourcePhyisics**.
 Take a look at <http://opensourcephysics.org>.
+I highly recommended the book [An Introduction to Computer Simulation Methods: Applications To Physical Systems](https://www.compadre.org/OSP/items/detail.cfm?ID=7375).
+It has helped me a lot to understand the physics behind ordinary differential equations.
+The book briliantly combines code, algorrithms, math and physics.

+-   citation `(J.H.
+Abou-Kassem L. Mattar, 1990)`

+-   A correlation developed with Artificial Neural Networks (Ann10) by Kamyab et al. `(Bahadori, 2016)`

 The ODE solvers implemented in R so far: